hmcts/et-xui-e2e-tests/README.md

   * [yarn](https://yarnpkg.com/)

 ### Running the application on local environment
-Please not the following before running the e2e test.
+Please note the following before running the e2e test.
 The claimant is created on the fly , leveraging on API call to reduce the complexity around account creation.
 However, all other accounts including caseworker legal rep et al are available as environmental variables.
 Therefore, `config.js` must be updated accordingly.
 Please install the dependencies with the following `cmd`: